 - Open source: Open source solutions can be customized at every level, and they are often free or low-cost.
 The pitfall of the open-source solution is that you will likely need qualified employees to make the customizations.

-- Batch processing: The batch processing tools work well in environments where large volumes of data are moved or processed at regularly scheduled times.
+- Batch processing: The batch processing tools work well in environments where large volumes of data are moved or processed regularly.

-- Cloud-based: Most of the Cloud-based migration tools offer the most seamless experience, tying all the information and the cloud with connectors and toolsets designed for that particular task.
+- Cloud-based: Most Cloud-based migration tools offer the most seamless experience, tying all the information and the cloud with connectors and toolsets designed for that particular task.

 There are various tools and services available provided by different cloud providers that help the enterprise plan and execute the cloud migration.